systemd-cron/systemd-cron-next/README.md

 >
 > Lennart

-While I'm generally agree with him, I'm not totally convinced it's always convinient to herd a bunch of separate `*.timer` and `*.service` files.
-I find convinient to have all jobs schedule in one single file, and it's more obvious to see relations in jobs scheduling if you have several jobs on sight at once.
+While I'm generally agree with him, I'm not totally convinced it's always convenient to herd a bunch of separate `*.timer` and `*.service` files.
+I find convenient to have all jobs schedule in one single file, and it's more obvious to see relations in jobs scheduling if you have several jobs on sight at once.

 All things considered, I think people should have an alternative here, so I decided to support